katulevskiy/tech_layoffs_ml/README.md

 1. Regression-based modeling

-   We first tried a number of regression models, ranging from basic Multilinear Regression, to Polynomial Regression in order to transform the data, and finally Automatic Relevance Determinantion (ARD) Regression to see if any of these were able to perform well on our predictive task.
+   We first tried a number of regression models, ranging from basic Multilinear Regression, to Polynomial Regression in order to transform the data, and finally Automatic Relevance Determinantion (ARD) Regression.

-  We started off with a basic Multilinear regression model as shown below, and used MSE as our loss function to measure its performance:
+  1.1 Multilinear Regression

+  As shown below, the below Linear Regression is created with MSE as the loss function:

    ```py
    linreg = LinearRegression()